maidentaty/qodo-ai/README.md

 - `OPENAI_API_KEY` set in your environment variables, which is required for calling the OpenAI API.
 - Code Coverage tool: A Cobertura XML code coverage report is required for the tool to function correctly.
   - For example, in Python one could use `pytest-cov`.
 Add the `--cov-report=xml` option when running Pytest.
-  - Note: We are actively working on adding more coverage types but please feel free to open a PR and contribute to `cover_agent/CoverageProcessor.py`

 If running directly from the repository you will also need:
 - Python installed on your system.
 - Poetry installed for managing Python package dependencies.
 Installation instructions for Poetry can be found at [https://python-poetry.org/docs/](https://python-poetry.org/docs/).